Chapter 21:

 Huh?
 Wonder if there's something between those two.

-Mai's hands ruffled her red hair and she glanced up at me.
+Mai's hands ruffled her red hair, then she glanced up at me.
 "Well?
 You gonna come down or what?"

 "R-Right!
 Be right there!"
 I rushed down the stairs to her level, wondering what to expect.
-Mai's short height contrasted her otherwise intimidating and stoic aura.
+Mai's short height contrasted her otherwise stoic aura.
 "What's up?"

-She stood silent for a moment, then glanced towards me.
+She stood silent for a second, as if pondering her response.
 "I guess just—I'm wondering how you've been."

 Eh?
 She's worried about me?
 "Fine thanks.
 How are things with your boyfriend?"